jackdawe/MBP/README.md

 libtorch is the PyTorch C++ API.
 You can install libtorch at [https://pytorch.org/](https://pytorch.org/) by selecting Linux, Conda, C++/Java and Cuda 10.1 and clicking on the second link.
 You should then unzip the directory and move it such as it is in the same directory as joliRL.

 ### gflags

+You can see how to install gflags [here](https://gflags.github.io/gflags/).

 # GRIDWORLD TASK